mat-tso/MPEG2part3decoder/README.md

  3. [ ] Make the reference implementation callable from Rust
  4. [ ] Reimplement each component and compare with reference implementation

-Layer I being so simple, the reference implementation may be
+Layer I being so simple, a reference implementation may not be needed.

 ## Personal goals
  - Learn Rust